 When playing a melee DPS character, there is one aspect of combat they have that other jobs do not: positionals.
 Each of these jobs have attacks that are their most effective when they hit enemies at a certain angle, like from behind.

 Monks are living weapons that get right in the face of their enemies to fight.
 They use martial arts to kick and punch and deal damage to their opponents.
-Their combat style is very combo-focused and has so many of positionals that you might feel like you’re playing a fighting game, not an MMO.
-They can also casts buffs on their party to increase damage.
+Monks must move a lot, as most of their abilities have positionals.
+It uses many different forms and combos to deal damage.

 Monks are great for players who want an involved fighting style with a lot of movement and combos.
 To play as a Monk, you must choose the Pugilist class and get it to Lv.
 30.

 Dragoons are high-flying damage dealers.
 They use their polearms to stab enemies and can take to the skies with leaping attacks that impale enemies.
-Their combat style focuses on a few combos and positionals, but their heavy strikes and damage buffs make up for the steady play style.
-They can also buff critical damage for their party.
+Their combat style focuses on a few combos and positionals, with special buffs allowing you to ramp up your skills.
+They’re known for their jumping abilities, which sends them leaping toward the enemy.

 Dragoons are great for players who want a straightforward and powerful job.
 To play as a Dragoon, you must get a Lancer class up to Lv.
 30.